jcontini/facebook-photos-download/README.md

 ![Metadata Example](https://raw.githubusercontent.com/jcontini/fb-photo-downloader/master/example.png)

 ## Installation
-You'll need to have python, pip, and [Google Chrome WebDriver](http://chromedriver.chromium.org/downloads) installed to use this tool.
+You'll need to have python, pip3, and [Google Chrome WebDriver](http://chromedriver.chromium.org/downloads) installed to use this tool.
 Once that's all set up:

 1. Clone this repository
 1. `cd` into the cloned folder